Updated: 7 days ago

 In response to change (anticipated or actual), resiliency in this case means to bounce forward.

 If you are interested in improving the resiliency of your compliance consider our 12-week virtual boot camp.
 Through weekly coaching sessions we help you develop a detailed improvement roadmap for one of your compliance programs: quality, safety, security, environmental, regulatory, risk, process safety, or pipeline safety.
-To learn more contact us at email@example.com(individual and team rates available)
+To learn more contact our program management office email@example.com

 Resilience Alliance Gunderson (2002) Adapted and modified from Seager (2008, p.
 445) from the paper, "RESILIENCE MANAGEMENT INFORMATION SYSTEMS – ACHIEVING SUSTAINABILITY IN TURBULENT ENVIRONMENTS ", 2014, Thomas Günther Koslowski